Barking Habits of the Shih Tzu: Understanding Their Vocal Nature

 Can Shih Tzu Be Quiet?

 Yes, Shih Tzus can be trained to be quieter.
-While they may have a natural inclination to bark when they perceive a threat or are excited, proper training and socialization can help reduce excessive barking.
+While they may have a natural inclination to bark when they perceive a threat or are excited, proper training and socialisation can help reduce excessive barking.
 Shih Tzus are intelligent and responsive to training, so with consistency and positive reinforcement, you can encourage quieter behaviour.

 Why Do Shih Tzus Bark at Everyone?

 Shih Tzus are typically very loyal and protective of their families.
 When they bark at strangers or unfamiliar people, it is often a manifestation of their protective instincts.
 They may be alerting you to what they perceive as a potential threat or simply expressing their discomfort with someone they don't know.
-Early socialization and exposure to a variety of people can help them become more accepting of new faces and reduce this behaviour.
+Early socialisation and exposure to a variety of people can help them become more accepting of new faces and reduce this behaviour.

 Why Do Shih Tzus Bark at Night?